 My maternal grandfather Alfred Mayer (1872 - 1935) came to England from his home town of Ingelheim in his late teens.
 Alfred was naturalised as a British citizen in October 1900, aged 28 and a stockbroker’s clerk: he swore allegiance to “Her Majesty Queen Victoria, Her Heirs and Successors” just 3 months before the Queen’s death (January 1901).
 In the 1901 census Alfred and his brother Eugen (aged 20) were living at 136 Fellowes Road, Swiss Cottage, London: both brothers were described as clerks and were naturalized British subjects.
-Julius Mayer (aged 33) - also a clerk and naturalized Briton - was also living there: perhaps a cousin?
+(A Julius Mayer, aged 33, also a clerk and naturalized Briton, was living at the same address, but he is apparently unrelated.)

 At the time of the 1911 census Alfred was aged 38 and living at the Windsor residential hotel in Lancaster Gate, London.
 His occupation now was Stockbroker’s Managing Clerk.

 In the last quarter of 1912 Alfred Mayer married Evelina Schwarzschild in the Paddington District of London.
 Their first child, Ruth, was born on 28th September 1913; she and also my mother Nora (2nd December 1914) were born in their house at 5 Lymington Road, Hampstead.